 I have noticed a common myopic view of the handling of edge cases around +-5% use-cases features (those features that are addressed by only 5%, give or take of users.
 These can be outlier, expert users, or special situation users (by job, environment, age, or other demographic.)
 I should note that the 5% is an quasi-arbitrary small number.
-It is meant to represent a portion of users that isn’t so small as to be outside of the MVP population, nor large enough to automatically consider it.
+It is meant to represent a portion of users that isn’t so small as to be outside of the MVP population, nor large enough to automatically consider it as a primary use case.
 It will and should vary depending on the size of the user base and the complexity of the application.

 Concept, execution or explanation.

-I’ve seen many concept and projects fail, not because they were not good, useful and saleable products.
+I’ve seen many concepts and projects fail, not because they weren’t good, useful and saleable products.
 The problem was because the product was mark as a failure because a lack of understanding as to either the problem that it solved, or the benefit it provided.